DigitalHarborFoundation/llm-math-education/README.md

  - `source $(poetry env info --path)/bin/activate` - An alternative to `poetry shell` that's less buggy in conda environments.
  - `poetry add <package>` - Add the given package as a dependency.
 Use flag `-G dev` to add it as a development dependency.
  - `conda remove -n llm-math-education --all` - Tear it all down, so first-time setup can be repeated.

+### Anserini support

+To use Pyserini, need to install a few additional things.

+First, Java 7+ JDK should be installed and configured reasonably.
+I installed the latest build (JDK 20.0.1) with no issues.

+To install NMSLib: (see [issue](https://github.com/nmslib/nmslib/issues/476))
+    CFLAGS="-mavx -DWARN(a)=(a)" pip install --use-pep517 nmslib

+Ultimately, I added it to a new dependency group (`anserini`) like so:
+    CFLAGS="-mavx -DWARN(a)=(a)" poetry add nmslib -G anserini

+This likely means that rebuilds won't succeed without first installing nmslib with these CFLAGS, although I haven't tested it.
+Use `poetry install --with anserini` to include during a build.

+FAISS (needed for Pyserini) installed in the outer conda environment:
+    conda install -c pytorch faiss-cpu

+I did not include the FAISS dependency in `environment.yaml`.